Comme chez Soi

-Comme Chez Soi is a restaurant in Brussels, Belgium.
+Comme Chez Soi is a restaurant in Brussels, Belgium, which has garnered 2 Michelin star in its lifespan.
 The chef is Lionel Rigolet, Gault Millau's Belgian Chef of the Year 2007.

-For 27 years (as of 1979), it was rated with 3 stars by the Michelin Red Guide.
-In 2006 it was downgraded to two stars after chef and owner Pierre Wynants announced he would step down in favour of his son-in-law Rigolet.
+The restaurant was founded in 1926 by Georges Cuvelier, originally a coal miner from the Belgian Borinage region.
+In the 1930s, it moved to its present location, an Art Nouveau house at the Place Rouppe/Rouppeplein in central Brussels, where it obtained its first Michelin star in 1953.
+For 27 years (as of 1979), it was rated with three stars.
+In 2006, it was downgraded to two stars after chef and owner Pierre Wynants announced he would step down in favour of his son-in-law, Lionel Rigolet.
 In 2022, Comme chez Soi lost another star, currently rated with one Michelin star.

-The restaurant was founded in 1926 by Georges Cuvelier, originally a coal miner from the Belgian Borinage region.
-In the 1930s, it moved to its present location, an art nouveau house at Place Rouppe in Brussels, where it obtained its first Michelin star in 1953.